RB20 Turbo Upgrades

 HKS has a line of "sport turbo" upgrades, which feature precisely sized turbochargers designed for that specific application.
 HKS offers a 2530kai turbocharger upgrade, which with the right supporting modifications, can produce as much as 350-360 horsepower.
 These results can be achieved with aftermarket camshafts and extensive ECU tuning.
 The 2530 is a smaller turbocharger which provides a healthy powerband, with excellent response on the RB20 engine.

 HKS also offers various other turbocharger upgrades, such as the 2835 turbocharger, which can support up to 380 horsepower, making it slightly less responsive than the 2530 turbine.
 A newer GT-RS turbocharger upgrade is available, which is said to support up to 400hp in a very responsive design.
-Also offered is the much larger GT3037 and GT3037S turbochargers, which can support low to mid 400 horsepower outputs.
-As these turbos are much larger than stock, a significant decrease in response, and a much higher boost threshold should be expected.
+Also offered are the much larger GT3037 and GT3037S turbochargers, which can support low to mid 400 horsepower outputs.
+As these turbos are much larger than stock, a significant decrease in response and a much higher boost threshold should be expected.

 Garrett produces a large variety of turbochargers for various general applications.
 As the turbochargers are not designed exclusively for one particular engine configuration, choosing the appropriate Garrett turbocharger is crucial to achieve the best possible performance.
 In addition to this, Garrett turbochargers do not come in complete "bolt on" kits, and thus require piecing together the various parts required to bolt a turbocharger up to your engine.